-I remember several years ago when I was at Citi and was trying to secure a toll-free “vanity number” for Citibank.
+I remember several years ago when I was at Citi and was trying HARD to secure a toll-free “vanity number” for Citibank.

-I did my research.
-First of all, I discovered that (800) CITIBANK was being used by our Citi Credit card partners…but NOT for their main customer service number!
+First of all, I discovered that (800) CITIBANK was being used by our Citi credit card partners…but NOT for their main customer service number!

-I tried on numerous occasions to get them to release that number to us, the U.S. Retail Bank, so we’d be able to use it as our main customer service number across the country.
+I tried on numerous occasions to get them to PLEASE release (800) CITIBANK to us, the U.S. Retail Bank, so we’d be able to employ it as our main customer service number across the country.
 We already had (800) CITIGOLD for our affluent customers & (800) CITI-IRA for our Telemarketing Unit out of NY.

-A “true” 800 # is different in that it stands out in people’s minds.
+A “true” 800 # is different in that it truly stands out in people’s minds.
 But once you start getting into the other toll-free number “alternatives”, e.g., (888), (877), (866), (855), etc., they all just seem to blend into each other.

-Very recently, I’ve seen (800) CITIBANK being part of a retail bank offering.
-Apparently, someone got Bank Cards to succumb & surrender the number.
+Very recently, I’ve seen (800) CITIBANK as being part of a retail bank offering.
+Apparently, someone got BankCards to succumb & surrender the number.

-Long-distance & local service all became separate & distant entities (AT&T, NY Telephone, Pacific Bell, Ameritech, etc.).
-It also brought about the birth of new long-distance carriers like MCI & Sprint.
+Long-distance & local service providers all became separate & distant entities (AT&T, NY Telephone, Pacific Bell, Ameritech, etc.).
+It also brought about the mercurial growth of long-distance carriers like MCI & Sprint.

-It was also the time when you were able to “reserve” 800/toll-free numbers…the vanity numbers…so that you were able to secure them for your own personal use!
+It was also the time when you were able to “reserve” 800/toll-free numbers…the “vanity numbers”…so that you were able to secure them for your own personal use!

 *decides against a discussion of WATS/Wide Area Telephone Service as it would certainly cause a brain aneurysm*

-But it would have the be the ol’ reliable (and memorable) version…(800)!
+But it would have to be the ol’ reliable (and memorable) version…(800)!

 That damned (877) CITIBANK ruined it for everyone!

-As always, thank you so much for listening!
+As always, thank you so very much for listening!